|

 energetic effects.
 It's also interesting and

-insightful to look at how the plants more overtly
+insightful to look at how the plants more concretely

 medicinal effects mirror its more energetic ones.